CloudLabsAI-Azure/TechExcel-Modernize-applications-to-be-AI-ready/Solution-Guide/Challenge-5.md

    ![](../media/newimag12.png)

-1. From the terminal copy the name Container registry which start with **contosoacr{suffix}**.
+1. From the Terminal copy the name of the Container registry, which starts with **contosoacr{suffix}**.

    ![](../media/newimag13.png)

-1. Run the fallowinf command to Container registry name
+1. Run the following command on the Container registry name.

     ```
     $ACR_NAME= "continer_name"
     ```

-    > Note: Replace **continer_name** with **contosoacr{suffix}** which you copied in previous step
+    > Note: Replace **continer_name** with **contosoacr{suffix},** which you copied in previous step.

 1. Enter the following command at the Terminal window prompt and then press **Enter**.
-This command signs you in to the ACR instance.
+This command signs you into the ACR instance.

    ```
    az acr login --name "$ACR_NAME"